tinyplex/tinybase/site/demos/10_ui_components/05_RelationshipInHtmlTable.md

 We need to define the Relationship we are going to use.
 For the sake of this demo we are going to hand-create a second table which the genres table links to to get extra metadata.
-Note how metadata is missing for genre 13.
+Note how metadata is missing for genre 13, 'Music', and so that is empty in the table.

 ```diff-js
    useMemo(async () => {